European Commission to push EU leaders on single telecoms market

 Public authorities could cut costs by 15-20 percent by moving to e-government, they add.

-Barroso’s drive may be greeted with skepticism.
-Kroes has been criticized by national regulators who are concerned about losing power to Brussels, and companies have also been lukewarm.
+Barroso’s drive may be greeted with scepticism.
+Kroes has been criticised by national regulators who are concerned about losing power to Brussels, and companies have also been lukewarm.